LightningCreations/LCLib-CXX/docs/TypeTraits.md

   of `std::char_traits` which satisfies the requirements of *CharTraits*.
 The behaviour of a program that specializes this template in violation of these rules is undefined.

+If `T` is an incomplete type, it shall either be (possibly cv-qualified) void, or an array of an unknown bound.
+Otherwise, the behaviour is undefined.

 ### struct is_cstring